lilaq-project/lilaq-project.github.io/docs/tutorials/01-styling-and-themes.md

 ```

 <!-- Even better would be to create a reusable _theme_ for similar diagrams.  -->
 This is great, but we might have different types of diagrams in our document and would like to apply these styles only to some plots.
+This is where presets/themes come into play.

 Let's imagine we want to draw a series of spectra, all featuring the same axis labels and a logarithmic $y$-scaling.
 To avoid repeating the same information over and over (and also to make future changes easier), we want to create a reusable preset/theme.
 This will be just a function that can be used in a document-level `show` rule for transforming content.